Senate adjourns until September without advancing voting rights legislation

 But there is no sign that any of the holdouts are willing to budge — particularly after a gang of Republican and Democratic lawmakers struck a trillion-dollar infrastructure deal, which many touted as proof that bipartisanship is still possible on thorny issues.

 Manchin said in a CNN interview earlier this month that a filibuster carve-out would only backfire on Democrats, and he made no mention of the filibuster in floor comments Wednesday morning.
-He reiterated he opposes the For the People Act and hopes to garner bipartisan support for a narrower bill — one, he said, that could mandate a national voter ID requirement, give state and local officials a free hand to maintain voter rolls, and allow for restrictions on mail-in voting.
+He reiterated that he opposes the For the People Act and hopes to garner bipartisan support for a narrower bill — one, he said, that could mandate a national voter ID requirement, give state and local officials a free hand to maintain voter rolls, and allow for restrictions on mail-in voting.

 “I urge my colleagues, Democrats and Republicans, to allow us to debate this critical issue and come up with a bipartisan solution that protects every American’s right to vote,” he said.